by Texas Homesteader ~

 And that’s not all.
 Some of these handy elastic bands are used to hold packages of dry goods closed while they’re stored in the freezer.

-I used to try to use clips and such to keep packages closed.
+I used to try to use clips to keep packages closed.
 But oftentimes those clips would come loose while I was rummaging around in the freezer.
 Ugh, what a mess.

 But using these small elastic bands?
 Problem solved!